Merkel outlines minimalist EU reform

 But the more conservative chancellor declined to put Germany's wealth at the EU's full disposal, saying little on Macron's plan for a joint bank deposit guarantee scheme.

-She also favoured intergovernmental euro governance over deeper monetary union and disdained a big-splash euro budget.
+She also favoured intergovernmental euro governance over deeper monetary union and disdained his idea for a big-splash eurozone budget.

 "Solidarity among euro partners should never lead to a debt union, rather it must be about helping others to help themselves," Merkel told the German newspaper.

-Her comment on debt union came after a new government in Italy pledged to boost welfare and cut taxes, in what would blow a hole in EU debt rules.
+Her comment on debt came after a populist government in Italy pledged to boost welfare and cut taxes, in what would blow a hole in EU fiscal rules.

-"I will approach the new Italian government openly and work with it instead of speculating about its intentions," Merkel told FAS, after congratulating the new Italian prime minister, academic Giuseppe Conte, in a phone call on Saturday.
+"I will approach the new Italian government openly and work with it instead of speculating about its intentions," Merkel told FAS.

 The German leader backed Macron more squarely on EU defence integration.